Senate fails to advance Green New Deal as Democrats protest McConnell 'sham vote'

 The measure, which needed 60 votes to clear a procedural hurdle, failed in a 0-57 vote, with 43 Democrats voting present.

 Democratic Sens.
-Joe Manchin of West Virginia, Doug Jones of Alabama and Kyrsten Sinema of Arizona voted with Republicans against the measure, as did Sen. Angus King, an Independent who caucuses with the Democrats.
+Joe Manchin of West Virginia, Doug Jones of Alabama and Kyrsten Sinema of Arizona voted with Republicans against the measure, as did Sen. Angus King of Maine, an Independent who caucuses with the Democrats.

-In remarks on the Senate floor before the vote, Schumer said that Republicans are not taking the warnings of climate change seriously.
 The vote was doomed to fail even before it began both because Republicans hold the majority in the Senate and because many Democrats announced their plans to vote present ahead of time.
+In remarks before the vote, Senate Minority Leader Chuck Schumer, D-N.Y., said that Republicans are not taking the warnings of climate change seriously.

-McConnell wanted to force the vote in order to put Democrats up for re-election and those running for president in 2020 in a tough spot politically.
+Senate Majority Leader Mitch McConnell wanted to force the vote in order to put Democrats up for reelection and those running for president in 2020 in a tough spot politically.

 “Communities practically everywhere else would be absolutely crushed,” the Kentucky Republican said on the Senate floor Tuesday ahead of the vote.
 “Killing off entire domestic industries.
 Winding down millions of jobs.
 Basically outlawing the only sources of energy that working-class and middle-class families can actually afford."